-The ATIE\MOD iteratively executes the following 5-step algorithm.
+The ATIE_MOD iteratively executes the following 5-step algorithm.
 The input to the algorithm consists of a batch of DAES reports belonging to a single MDAP.

-Algorithm ATIE MOD:
+ATIE Algorithm

-- Step 1: Convert DAES reports in PowerPoint or word format to a common Acrobat Adobe PDF standard format using 7-PDF open source software. - Step 2: Automate text and image extraction from DAESs reports using open source software: XPDF and ImageMagick.
-Python scripting is used to automate Step 1 and 2 for batch processing of reports and for extraction of text from formatted text files generated by the XPDF toolX. - Step 3: Analysis of text using Probabilistic Topic Models (Blei, 2012), a machine learning algorithm to uncover the patterns of text in the DAES report.
-For example, the topics uncovered for the text in Table 1 will be "Unable to forecast cost" and "reduce headcount." $S\Omega$ - Step 4: Image analysis of the Program Status Matrix is done using Topological Structural Analysis of Images (Suzuki & Keiichi, 1985) to identify objects in an image and represent it in a numeric format with red circles represented with a value of -1, yellow as 0 and green as 1. - Step 5: Computation of Feature Matrix using the result of Text and Image analysis. - Step 6: Repeat steps 1 through 5 for all the MDAPs in the network.
+Step 1: Prepare the data by converting DAES reports in Power Point or word format to a common Acrobat Adobe PDF standard format using 7-PDF open source software.

+Step 2: Automate text and image extraction from DAESs reports using open source software: XPDF and ImageMagick.
+Python scripting is used to automate Step1 and 2 for batch processing of reports and for extraction of text from formatted text files generated by the XPDF toolX.

+Step 3: Analysis of text using Probabilistic Topic Models (Blei, 2012), a machine learning algorithm to uncover the patterns of text in the DAES report.
+For example, the topics uncovered for the text in Table 1 will be "Unable to forecast cost" and "reduce headcount".

+Step 4: Image analysis of the Program Status Matrix is done using Topological Structural Analysis of Images (Suzuki & Keiichi, 1985) to identify objects in an image and represent it in a numeric format with red circles represented with a value of -1, yellow as 0 and green as 1.

+Step 5: Computation of Feature Matrix using the result of Text and Image analysis.

+Step 6: Repeat steps 1 through 5 for all the MDAPs in the network.